 Again, your consistency for florals should be as thick as you can get while also being able to easily pipe out of your bag or bottle.
 If you use my royal icing recipe (see my first blog post), I recommend that you cut the amount of light corn syrup used in half.
 The corn syrup can weigh down your icing so it doesn’t hold its form as well.
 You do still want that half amount of corn syrup though, so that your florals don’t dry rock hard and are still soft to the bite.
 I also recommend mixing your icing on high just a little longer to incorporate more air - this makes the icing easier to pipe with it being so thick.

 You want the right piping tips depending on the look you are trying to achieve.
 Common ones are the petal / ruffle, stars and v shaped leaf tip.
 The video below shows how these tips are used.
 Again, it’s about the pressure you apply and when.
 Practise on a piece of paper first to get the hang of it, this will also show you if your consistency is going to hold.
-Play around with different tips, the Wilton master tip set is a great investment for any decorator that comes with a visual guide to what each tip can do!
+Play around with different tips, I offer a 52pc set in my online shop that has every one you need!